Tube Amplifier Startup Procedure

 3. Turn the Standby Switch On.

-If you are using a light bulb limiter (with no variac) when you turn the Standby switch ON the bulb will initially glow bright as the filter capacitors charge then the bulb will dim.
+If you are using a light bulb limiter with no variac you should start with a low wattage bulb like 15 watts.
+This will slow the rate at which your new filter caps will charge and will help form them for longevity.
+When you turn the Standby switch ON the bulb will initially glow bright as the filter capacitors charge then the bulb will dim.
 If it does not dim after a few seconds then there is a short in the amp somewhere downstream of the standby switch.
+Proceed to step 6.

-If using a variac you want to slowly bring up the amp's voltage to form the electrolytic capacitors.
-Bring the voltage up to 10 volts and monitor the amp for smoke or arcing.
-Leave the variac on 10 volts for a few minutes then slowly bring the voltage up to 20 volts and monitor the amp again.
+Form the Filter Caps With a Variac & Solid State Rectifier: If using a variac you want to slowly bring up the amp's voltage to gently form the electrolytic capacitors.
+Bring the voltage up from 0 volts to 10 volts and monitor the amp for smoke or arcing.
+Leave the variac on 10 volts for a few minutes then bring the voltage up to 20 volts and monitor the amp again.
 Wait 10 minutes and repeat until you get up to full wall voltage (120v in the USA).
 Doing this will allow the new electrolytic capacitors to form in a nice, controlled manner and should help them live a longer life.
 Turn the amp Power and Standby switches OFF and remove the variac at this time since the filter caps have been formed.
 If you have a light bulb limiter continue to use it.
-Proceed to Step 4.
+Proceed to Step 6.

-The entire amp will receive DC power so watch carefully for sparks and smoke.
+The entire amp will receive DC power so watch carefully for sparks and smoke as you add voltage with the variac.

-If using a variac you want to slowly bring up the amp's voltage to form the electrolytic capacitors.
-Bring the voltage up to 10 volts and monitor the amp for smoke or arcing.
+Form the Filter Caps With a Variac & Tube Rectifier: If using a variac you want to slowly bring up the amp's voltage to form the electrolytic capacitors.
+Bring the voltage up to 10 volts AC on the variac and monitor the amp for smoke or arcing.
 Leave the variac on 10 volts for a few minutes then slowly bring the voltage up to 20 volts and monitor the amp again.
 Wait 10 minutes and repeat until you get up to full wall voltage (120v in the USA).
 Doing this will allow the new electrolytic capacitors to form in a nice, controlled manner and should help them live a longer life.
 Turn the amp Power and Standby switches OFF and remove the variac at this time since the filter caps have been formed.
 If you have a light bulb limiter continue to use it.

-If the light bulb stays bright after the Standby Switch is turned On and the voltage comes up there is a short in the rectifier tube, its wiring, the filter caps, their wiring or the power distribution wires to the circuit board and tube sockets.
+If the light bulb stays bright after the Standby Switch is turned On there is a short in the rectifier tube, its wiring, the filter caps, their wiring or the power distribution wires to the circuit board and tube sockets.

 If the bulb goes dim then switch your meter to DC Volts and measure voltage at each filter capacitor (these voltages should be the same at each filter cap and be much higher than spec because there is no load on the power supply).
 With no load the filter capacitors can charge up to the power transformer's AC peak voltage output so you can see up to 700 volts DC on the filter caps.

-Measure the DC voltage at the preamp tubes' plates (pins 1 & 6).
+Measure the DC voltage at the preamp tube plates (pins 1 & 6).
 The voltage should be about the same as what was measured at the filter capacitors.
+If you don't find voltage on pins 1 & 6 probe upstream toward the power supply to find where the voltage is disconnected.

 Measure the DC voltage where the output transformer connects to the power tube sockets.
 The voltage should be about the same as what was measured at the filter capacitors.

 Turn the Power and Standby Switches OFF and measure the DC voltage on the filter caps to ensure it bleeds down to 30 volts DC or lower.
-If your amp does not have filter cap bleeder resistors the voltage will stay high so you must drain the filter caps manually so there will won't be voltage on the tube sockets for the power tube install.
+If your amp does not have filter cap bleeder resistors the voltage will stay high so you must drain the filter caps manually.
+It's best if there is less than 30 volts DC on the tube sockets for the power tube install.

 Warning: With no power tubes installed your amp may hold a charge of 700 volts even with the amp unplugged.